10 Healthy Foods Under $1

 1. Brown Rice

 Did you know that you can get a small bag of brown rice at the dollar store?
 If you didn’t know that, it’s true, and it’s worth buying for several reasons.
 Brown rice contains nutrients that are good for your heart.
-Eating a bit of brown rice as a side dish with a source of protein and vegetables is a great way to prepare a healthy and fulfilling meal to get through the day.
-Because brown rice is so beneficial and you can find it at the dollar store, it’s worth buying for $1 to save money and have healthy food at home.
+Eating a portion of brown rice as a side dish, paired with a source of protein and vegetables, is a great way to prepare a healthy and fulfilling meal to get through the day.
+Because brown rice is so beneficial and can be found at the dollar store, it’s worth buying for $1 to save money and have healthy food at home.
+Because of the oil in brown rice, I store mine in the freezer.

 2. Canned Veggies

 When you don’t care about the brand name, you can get canned veggies for less than a dollar.
-The great news is that most of the generic brands charge 50 cents or less per can, so you can get at least two cans of veggies for a dollar.
-You can choose from mixed peas and carrots, corn, string beans, peas, and more.
-Having two cans of veggies can get you far when you’re preparing wholesome, filling meals, especially if you combine the veggies with brown rice.
+The great news is that most generic brands charge 50 cents or less per can, allowing you to get at least two cans of veggies for a dollar.
+You can choose from a variety of options, including mixed peas and carrots, corn, string beans, peas, and more.
+Having two cans of veggies can take you far when you’re preparing wholesome, filling meals, especially if you combine them with brown rice.

 3. Yogurt